Greeting Card Poet

 Metaphor in a Sentence

-A metaphor features an “implied comparison” such as “a giant spotlight hit us as the sun rose.”
-Obviously, the sun is not a giant spotlight but the picture that is created of a giant blinding light representing the sun is very effective.
 Another well-worn metaphor is “he is the black sheep of the family.”
 Here, the implied meaning is that a “black sheep” is different and perhaps undesirable.
 Just for the record, I am the black sheep of my family.

-There are many types of metaphors including, but not limited to, dead metaphors, extended metaphors, implied metaphors, and mixed metaphors.
+There are many types of metaphors, including, but not limited to, dead metaphors, extended metaphors, implied metaphors, and mixed metaphors.

-Best Metaphors — The Poet’s Panel Picks
+Best Metaphors: The Poet’s Panel Picks

 1.)
 It’s raining cats and dogs.